vlasovIT/VK-friend-analysis/README.md

 # Installation
 1. Go to https://vk.com/apps?act=manage.
 Click "Create", type title and select platform - "Standalone app".
 2. Go to section "Settings", and find <b>App ID</b> (for example, 1234567).</br>
-Using the address bar go to link https://oauth.vk.com/authorize?client_id=1234567&display=page&redirect_uri=https://oauth.vk.com/blank.html&scope=friends,offline&response_type=token&v=5.52, replacing 1234567 on your token.
+Using the address bar go to link https://oauth.vk.com/authorize?client_id=1234567&display=page&redirect_uri=https://oauth.vk.com/blank.html&scope=friends,offline&response_type=token&v=5.52, replacing 1234567 on your <b>App ID</b>.
 Than click "Allow".
 The access_token value is your token.
 It may look like:
 >51eff86578a3bbbcb5c7043a122a69fd04dca057ac821dd7afd7c2d8e35b60172d45a26599c08034cc40a